 Students who are suspended must sit out for a minimum of one full fall or spring semester (not including summer).
 Students must apply for readmission by completing the online reentry application and the Academic Suspension Petition for Reentry form to be eligible for re-enrollment.
-Contact the Director of Academic Advising to request the Academic Suspension Petition for Reentry form.
-The petition must be submitted to the Director of Academic Advising and should provide evidence of commitment towards academic success.
+Contact the Director of Academic Advising and Career Development request the Academic Suspension Petition for Reentry form.
+The petition must be submitted to the Director of Academic Advising and Career Development and should provide evidence of commitment towards academic success.
 The application deadline is two weeks prior to the start of the semester of intended enrollment.
 Re-enrollment and readmission to an academic or professional program are not guaranteed.
 In the first regular semester after readmission, reinstated students will be on academic probation.
 See the Academic Probation section of this catalog for further details.
-Reinstated students will follow the catalog requirements for the semester of their readmission and may be subjected, by the Director of Academic Advising, to other conditions for their continuance.
+Reinstated students will follow the catalog requirements for the semester of their readmission and may be subjected, by the Director of Academic Advising and Career Development, to other conditions for their continuance.